UK resident non-UK domiciliaries: the remittance basis

 In principle, earnings that relate to non-UK activities can qualify for the remittance basis where the individual is non-UK domiciled.
 With the benefit of good advice, it is not particularly difficult for a non-dom to secure the remittance basis on earnings that relate to activities performed outside the UK in the first three tax years of residence in the UK.

 However, the position becomes more complicated, and more difficult, once the first three tax years of UK residence have passed.
 For earnings or deemed earnings from a non-UK company to benefit from the remittance basis after the third tax year of residence, a series of technical hurdles have to be cleared.
-In some cases, the earnings have to suffer a significant amount of foreign tax for the remittance basis to be available (which obviously diminishes the attractiveness of securing the remittance basis on such earnings).
+The work done for the non-UK company must be performed entirely outside the UK.
+Additionally, in some cases, the earnings have to suffer a significant amount of foreign tax for the remittance basis to be available (which obviously diminishes the attractiveness of securing the remittance basis on such earnings).

 It is important to note that these hurdles apply not only to actual earnings, but also to deemed earnings that arise due to the receipt of benefits in kind.
 So a benefit in kind from a non-UK company can be taxable in the UK even where the benefit has been received entirely outside the UK.